Yashpreeth/MED/README.md

 like Java and C. Finally the RC5 algorithm is opted to develop a security application which can share the information, protect the information and its confidentiality using symmetric encryption keys.

+For rest of the Project details ,Contact me on nyashpreeth@gmail.com